 - Snow peas

-- Tomatoes – heirloom cherry tomatoes are my favorite.
-I don’t eat them often because of carbs but they are a treat for me and always on a crudite platter.
+- Tomatoes – an heirloom cherry tomato is my favorite.
+I don’t eat them often because of the carbs but they are a treat for me and always on a crudite platter.

 - Marinated artichoke hearts

-- Nuts – almonds, macadamias, pecans, walnuts; I love smoked almonds on veggie trays!
+- Nuts such as almonds, macadamias, pecans, walnuts; I love smoked almonds on veggie trays!

 - Olives – use a variety of different kinds; look in the imported foods section